Transition Smuggler GX 2018 Review

 Transition calls the Smuggler a "perfect do-it-all trail bike" that is "responsive and fun but also aggressive for when the trail turns downright nasty."
 We find this to be a fair assessment.
 This bike is a great option for the downhill focused riders looking for a short-travel trail daily driver.
 There are more playful and nimble short-travel bikes.
 There are short-travel bikes that climb better.
 That said, the Smuggler provides exceptional downhill performance.
 Confidence in rowdy terrain is significantly better than any other 120mm travel bike we have tested.

-Riders interested in an aggressive short-mid travel trail bike should consider the Santa Cruz Hightower.
-This is a very intriguing comparison.
-The Hightower has 135mm of travel and has a similar gnar-ceiling as the Smuggler.
-The Smuggler feels better over small bumps and small chatter while the Hightower is more confident on bigger lines.
+Riders interested in an aggressive mid-travel trail bike should consider the new Santa Cruz Hightower.
+The Hightower has 140mm of travel and an even higher gnar-ceiling than the Smuggler.
+The Smuggler feels better over small bumps and small chatter while the Hightower is much more confident on bigger lines.
 The Santa Cruz is more progressive and ramps up more effectively on bigger hits.
-The Smuggler has a steeper seat tube angle and very effective climbing position.
-The Hightower's slacker seat tube angle is not ideal.
-That said, the Hightower is a much calmer climber and doesn't rely on the climb switch as much as the Transition.
+Both bikes are effective and comfortable climbers, but the Hightower has a calmer platform and doesn't rely on the climb switch as much as the Transition.

 Riders looking for a slightly less aggressive short-travel trail bike should consider the new Ibis Ripley.
 The Ripley may not handle rowdy terrain quite as well as the Smuggler, but it offers extremely sharp handling and a very high fun factor.
 Downhill performance is much-improved thanks to the complete redesign and it boasts the best all-around performance of any short travel 29er we've tested.

 Transition designed the Smuggler around 120mm of rear-wheel travel.
 Transition's suspension design is called the GiddyUP 2.0hh, which is a Horst Link design.
 The frame has a main pivot above the bottom bracket, a rocker link on the seat tube, and a pivot forward of the rear axle on the chainstay.
 This system is reliable and works well enough.